nViso/Caffe-mini/mini_caffe_root/README.md

 The details of how to get these outputs are in src/test_images.cpp.

+## The Bin Folder
+The bin folder contains binary files both in bebug and release model, which may help you deal with program problems.

 ##How to Use

+There are 2 different versions of runable files, one is debug version (in the folder Debug/caffe-mini.exe) and the other is release version(in the folder Release/caffe-mini.exe).
+The release version is faster since it would not help you debug the program.

-First add the folder which contains the file "caffe-mini.exe" to your PATH environment variable.
+First add the folder which contains the file "caffe-mini.exe"(Debug or Release, as you wish) to your PATH environment variable.

 Then run the following in the command line: